Spray Foam Insulation Cost Calculator

 - Homeowners planning energy-efficient upgrades

-- Energy auditors calculating ROI for insulation retrofits
+- Energy audit when ROI for retofit insulation is calculated

-It is also useful during home inspections, green building assessments, and rebate eligibility checks.
+It’s also handy for home inspections, green building inspections and checking on rebate eligibility.

 Maximize Savings: Tips Before You Install